 Ohio has played a vital role in shaping culture and literature worldwide.
-The Ohio Literary Trail, presented by the Ohioana Library Association, shines a light on Ohio’s contributions by allowing visitors to discover landmark destinations, historical markets that recognize literary achievements and book festivals.
-To get you started, we have rounded up a few of the destinations on the trail as well as some restaurants that we recommend patronizing.
+The Ohio Literary Trail, presented by the Ohioana Library Association, shines a light on Ohio's contributions by showing you how to discover landmark destinations, historical markers that recognize literary achievements and book festivals.
+To get you started, here are a few of the destinations on the trail as well as some restaurants you can check out along the way.

 The Wagnalls Memorial in Lithopolis

 In 1925, author and concert pianist Mabel Wagnalls Jones dedicated the Wagnalls Memorial to her parents, Adam and Anna Willis Wagnalls.
 Her father, Adam, was illustrious in his own rite as the cofounder of the publishing giant Funk & Wagnalls.
 The sprawling memorial is a gorgeous ode to the Wagnall family, with gardens, a formal entrance hall, tower room, auditorium and banquet hall.

 Eat: Located a mere 800 feet from the Wagnalls Memorial is El Pedregal, an authentic Mexican restaurant serving a wide-range of dishes, such as burritos, quesadilla, fajitas and more.

 Check Out: Literary Marker for Wilbur H. Siebert Collection in Columbus.

 In the late 1930s, Louis Bromfield, Pulitzer Prize-winning author and dedicated conservationist, moved back to Ohio and created his dream known as Malabar Farm.
 Inspired by his love of the land, Bromfield restored the farmlands, preserved the woodlands, and built a 32-room country home.
 In 1976, Malabar became one of Ohio's State Parks, allowing everyone to marvel in the beauty that completely entranced Bromfield.